 Since you can’t use the Play Store so, you have to download the APK packages from trusted sites like APKMirror then manually install it.

-As i told previously, we need to manually install it.
+As I told earlier, we need to install it manually.
 For testing purpose, we are going to install

 First, you need to start ADB server.
 To do so, run the following command.